yeokm1/retro-configs/tweener-pc/README.md

 Using Jazefox's Universal PnP Sound card enabler to configure the PnP settings much faster than Creative's own tool.

 <img src="photos/tweener-unisound-init.jpg" width="500">

+The AWE64's FM is disabled to not conflict with the Resound OPL3.

 <img src="photos/tweener-sb-diagnose.jpg" width="500">